BPerezLamarque/Phylosignal_network/README.md

 ## Option 2: Test the robustness of the findings to phylogenetic uncertainty and/or sampling bias

 This can be achieved by testing the robustness of the results to phylogenetic uncertainty (*e.g.* using a Bayesian tree posterior) or sampling bias (by subsampling over-represented species/clades).
-See [Perez-Lamarque *et al.* (*in prep.*)](https://www.biorxiv.org/content/10.1101/2021.08.30.458192v1) for more details.
+See [Perez-Lamarque *et al.* (2022)](https://peercommunityjournal.org/articles/10.24072/pcjournal.179/) for more details.

 <br> <br>